rahatHSL/product-catalog/README.md

 ### Prerequisites

-- Docker and Docker Compose should be installed on your system.
+- Docker and Docker Compose should be installed on the system.

 ### Installation